-What your opiate landing page won’t mention is alcohol
+What your opiate landing page won’t mention is alcohol.

 Most opiate users don’t drink alcohol.
 They feel unique and different from alcoholics.
-So if you are advertising “Opiate Detox” why send a person seeking opiate detox to a page that talks partially about the detoxification process from Alcohol?
+So, if you are advertising “Opiate Detox,” why send a person seeking opiate detox to a page that talks partially about the detoxification process from Alcohol?
 The result will be a quick hit on the back button.
 This sends a signal to you are not providing valuable information.

 It’s worse in reverse.
 Do you think a person with an alcohol problem wants to be compared to a heroin user?
 Heck No!

 If you advertise “Alcohol Treatment,” you want to send that searcher to a page all about alcohol treatment.
-Yes, there will be a carefully placed link to “Other Addictions” for the dully addicted but the page will attract alcoholics.
+Yes, there will be a carefully placed link to “Other Addictions” for the dully addicted, but the page will attract alcoholics.
 I am just trying to make a point here about why Landing Pages work.

 Landing pages are much more than just different content.
 There will be several “CTA” Calls to Action and a lot of Tracking and Tweaking!

 When people respond to an ad for “Opiate Detox,” they’re usually in action mode, not research.
 When a person is in action mode, you must give them multiple avenues to contact you.
 This needs to be aggressive but with a subtle touch.
 You don’t want to look like a neon billboard.
-This comes across as distrust worthy Landing pages usually have a carefully placed “quick contact” form.
+This comes across as untrustworthy because Landing pages usually have a carefully placed “quick contact” form.
 A custom chat window that says, “Can I answer your opiate detox questions?”
 A click-to-call and several well-placed phone numbers.

 Once the Landing Page goes live, the hard work begins.

 Once the landing page is up and running, the hard work begins.
 This is when we roll our sleeves and start tracking users and reviewing the analytics.
-We place scroll tracking on all landing pages, which tells us where someone exits the landing page.
+We place scroll tracking on all landing pages, telling us where someone exits the page.
 On videos, we place time tracking to see how long each visitor watches and when they exit.
 Analytics are used to see where visitors come from and where they go.
 We constantly analyze data, make corrections, and start the process repeatedly.

 Avoiding Website Developers